philipturner/molecular-renderer/README.md

 - Basic interactivity with the visualization.
 - Serialization format to save an in-progress simulation.
 - Interactive mechanism to adjust aspect ratio while maintaining 1 million pixels.
+- Mode to visualize the molecule's initial state before rendering, or select any frame from JIT rendering.

 ## Requirements